-Air and Ocean: the services covered by the PAO include the whole range of cargo units and freight, from standard container, break bulk and Ro-Ro shipments.
+Air and Ocean: the services include the shipments of general cargo units both LCL and FCL.

-As IATA agents, Gruber Logistics can rely on a worldwide network of professional and reliable partners to offer customised air transport services to the most remote and difficult destinations.
+Gruber Logistics can rely on a worldwide network of professional and reliable partners to offer customised air and ocean transport services to the most remote and difficult destinations.